boring-pgp/spec/README.md

 ### 3.3.
 Transfering Public Key

-   Primary-Key
-      [Revocation Self Signature]
-      [Direct Key Signature...]
-      [User ID [Signature ...] ...]
-      [[Subkey [Binding-Signature-Revocation]
-              Primary-Key-Binding-Signature] ...]

-   A subkey always has a single signature after it that is issued using the primary key to tie the two keys together.
-Subkeys that can issue signatures MUST have a V4 binding signature due to the REQUIRED embedded primary key binding signature.

-   In the above diagram, if the binding signature of a subkey has been revoked, the revoked key may be removed, leaving only one key.

-   In a V4 key, the primary key SHOULD be a key capable of certification.
-There are cases, such as device certificates, where the primary key may not be capable of certification.
-A primary key capable of making signatures SHOULD be accompanied by either a certification signature (on a User ID) or a signature directly on the key.

-   Implementations SHOULD accept encryption-only primary keys without a signature.
-It also SHOULD allow importing any key accompanied either by a certification signature or a signature on itself.
-It MAY accept signature-capable primary keys without an accompanying signature.

-   It is also possible to have a signature-only subkey.
-This permits a primary key that collects certifications (key signatures), but is used only for certifying subkeys that are used for encryption and signatures.

-   o  One Public-Key packet

-   o  Zero or more revocation signatures
+* Public-Key (Signing key)

-   o  Zero or more User ID packets
+* User ID (empty)

-   o  After each User ID packet, zero or more Signature packets
-      (certifications)

-   o  Zero or more Subkey packets

-   o  After each Subkey packet, one Signature packet, plus optionally a
-      revocation

-   The Public-Key packet occurs first.
-Each of the following User ID packets provides the identity of the owner of this public key.
-If there are multiple User ID packets, this corresponds to multiple means of identifying the same unique individual user; for example, a user may have more than one email address, and construct a User ID for each one.

-   Immediately following each User ID packet, there are zero or more Signature packets.
-Each Signature packet is calculated on the immediately preceding User ID packet and the initial Public-Key packet.
-The signature serves to certify the corresponding public key and User ID.
-In effect, the signer is testifying to his or her belief that this public key belongs to the user identified by this User ID.

-   After the User ID packets, there may be zero or more Subkey packets.
-In general, subkeys are provided in cases where the top-level public key is a signature-only key.
-However, any V4 key may have subkeys, and the subkeys may be encryption-only keys, signature-only keys, or general-purpose keys.

-   Each Subkey packet MUST be followed by one Signature packet, which should be a subkey binding signature issued by the top-level key.
-   For subkeys that can issue signatures, the subkey binding signature MUST contain an Embedded Signature subpacket with a primary key binding signature (0x19) issued by the subkey on the top-level key.

-   Subkey and Key packets may each be followed by a revocation Signature packet to indicate that the key is revoked.
-Revocation signatures are only accepted if they are issued by the key itself, or by a key that is authorized to issue revocations via a Revocation Key subpacket in a self-signature by the top-level key.
+* Signature (binding)
+* Public-Subkey (Encryption key)
+* Signature (binding)

-4. Packet Types
+## 4. Packet Types

+This ection contains a detailed description for each possible packet type.
+Signature packets can occur in three different contexts, thus the signature section below contains three descriptions.
+All other packet types can only occur in one specific place.

-4.1.
-Literal Data Packet (Tag 11)
+### 4.1.
+Literal Data Packet

-   A Literal Data packet contains the actual plaintext of an encrypted and/or signed message.
+The body of a Literal Data packet contains a header and the actual plaintext of an encrypted and/or signed message.

 Format:

-   * 0x62 (binary)
+* `0x62` (binary)
-   * 0x00 (empty filename)
+* `0x00` (empty filename)
-   * 0x00 0x00 0x00 0x00 (no creation time)
+* `0x00 0x00 0x00 0x00` (no creation time)
 * the actual plaintext message

+Note that all this data together needs to be split up in zero or more partial packet length data blocks followed by a final fixed length data block, as described above.

-4.2.
-One-Pass Signature Packets (Tag 4)
+### 4.2.
+One-Pass Signature Packets

 A One-Pass Signature packet comes before the signed data and allows the signer to output the signed message in one pass.

 Format:

    * 0x03 (version)
    * 0x00 (binary document)
    * 0x08 (SHA2-256)
-   * 0x01 (RSA) or 0x16 (EdDSA)
+   * 0x16 (EdDSA)
    * Key ID of signing key (8 bytes)
    * 0x00 (not nested)

-4.3.
-Signature Packets for File Signatures (Tag 2)
+### 4.3.
+Signature Packets

+#### 4.3.1.
+File Signatures

    Format: